jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 **How to Identify Oysters with Perkinsus**
+*Note to self: Keep in mind that this procedure is solely for identifying Perkinsus and is separate from culturing Perkinsus*
 - First, incubate oyster tissue in Ray's Fluid Thioglycollate Media (RFTM) at 27°C for 5-7 days to enlarge the P. marinus cells
 - Stain oyster tissue with 2-5 drops of Lugol's Iodine under a dissecting microscope